 Click Here for tab for Despacito

-This song dominated the charts in 2017, and with over 7 billion views, it’s the most watched video in YouTube history.
-Then, after having already garnered a decent amount of recognition, a few months later a collaborative remix was released featuring the Canadian superstar Justin Beiber.
-Which made it skyrocket in popularity and garnered the song a massive audience.
-This is exactly why this is a perfect song to play at a bar as it is guaranteed to get the younger audience excited and singing along.
+This song dominated the charts in 2017.
+With over 7 billion views, it’s the most watched video in YouTube history.
+A collaborative remix was then released featuring the Canadian superstar Justin Bieber, which made Despacito skyrocket in popularity and garnered the song a massive audience.
+This is exactly why this is a perfect song to play at a bar.
+It is guaranteed to get the younger audience excited and singing along.

 Hotel California – The Eagles